CasualX/pelite/readme.md

 Note that while the correct name is PE32+, the name PE64 is used as it is a valid identifier; they are otherwise synonymous.

-ELF format is not supported and not planned.
-There is an [elf library crate](https://crates.io/crates/elf) but its design has a different focus.

 Tools
 -----